eclab/grains/elements/README.md

 If you change these parameters, Elements will have to recompute and restart the sequence.

 Elements pumps out the sequence via AUDIO OUT, and the reversed sequence via DIGITAL OUT (D).
-Alternatively, if you're having a hard time determing the length of your sequence, there's a code option that wil set DIGITAL OUT (D) to instead trigger at the start of every sequence, so you can more easily count steps.
+Alternatively, if you're having a hard time determing the length of your sequence, then if you set the NUMBER OF BEATS to 100% (full right), then DIGITAL OUT (D) will change to instead trigger once each sequence iteration.

+Perhaps it's hard for you to dial in the right sequence length, and you don't need or want 23 or 32 or 17 steps as options.
+There is #define in the code which permits you to restrict Elements to only offering 6, 8, 9, 12, 16, 18, 24, and 32 steps as options.
+That's a lot easier to dial in!
+You could customize those too if you wanted.

 ##  Configuration